feathersui/feathersui-website/learn/as3-starling/sdk/custom-starling-initialization.md

 ---
-title: Customize the initialization of Starling in a Feathers MXML application (Starling version)
+title: Customize the initialization of Starling in a Feathers MXML application (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: Customize Starling initialization
 ---